Downtown Tree and Paver Replacement

 Are you upgrading the lights?
 I mean the lighting in dtk is like walking in middle times, can we get some brighter lights and models that shoot light around, not just down?
 Look at Waterloo lighting or other places to see your "fancy" lighting models are really not giving the light it's needed.

-Danielfk asked about 1 year ago
+Danielfk asked over 1 year ago

 Thank you for your question.
 This project does not include upgrading the lighting of the pedestrian realm.
 The City of Kitchener is also currently leading a Downtown Kitchener Vision project.
 There you can give your suggestion about the lighting as well as any of your ideas to help shape and transform Downtown Kitchener into a downtown for all.
 To share your comments visit engagewr.ca/dtkvision